cloudiator/java-rest-client/docs/NewCloud.md

 # NewCloud

+Represents a new cloud that is to be created
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **endpoint** | **String** | URI where the api of this cloud provider can be accessed. |  [optional]